-Their Permission Is Required
+Your Child’s Permission Is Required

 As an agent who has worked in the insurance business for many years, I have witnessed situations where the child got spooked by the parent trying to insure them without their permission.

-Many parents go with an amount between $10,000 – $25,000.
+Many parents opt for an amount between $10,000 – $25,000.

-If your goal is to take care of final expenses, Buy Life Insurance for Burial can help:
+If your goal is to take care of final expenses, Buy Life Insurance for Burial can help!

 - We work with the most competitive burial final expense insurance companies.

 - We can give you a fair quote for life insurance coverage to help you accomplish the goals you have in mind.

 If your goal is income replacement, it’s best to have a policy ten times greater than your annual income:

 - If your son or daughter makes $30,000 a year, a $300,000 life insurance plan will take care of most debts and obligations.